Fundidora Park: Cintermex

+Cintermex is an exhibition center and convention center located in Monterrey, Nuevo León, Mexico.
+The venue dedicated to hosting exhibitions, congresses, business, social, and entertainment events.

 Parque Fiesta Aventuras

 The park's entrance as Parque Plaza Sésamo.

 Parque Fiesta Aventuras (formerly Parque Plaza Sésamo) is a theme park located in the complex that originally opened in 1995.
 The park was operated under a license from Sesame Workshop, the owners of Sesame Street and Plaza Sésamo.

 On May 18, 2022, the park announced that it would rebrand as Parque Fiesta Aventuras for the 2022 season following a two-year period of closure.
 The reason for the rebranding was not classified by the park, but is likely that the owners had terminated the license to use the Plaza Sésamo branding and characters.

 Auditorio Banamex

 Auditorio Citibanamex (formerly named Auditorio Coca-Cola, Auditorio Fundidora and Auditorio Banamex) is an indoor amphitheatre with a capacity of 8,200.

 The amphitheatre opened in 1994 with a sponsorship by The Coca-Cola Company, and it was the primary venue for concerts until the Arena Monterrey opened in 2003.